 I have been going through Psalm 119 with my kids, and teaching them all the names for the Bible (law, statues, word, etc.), what we are to do with it (delight in, keep it, etc.), and best of all, what it will do for us if we learn it and obey it.
 I want them to know how important the Word of God is so that they will want to memorize and obey it.
 I want them to learn to treasure God’s Word!
 We believe the Bible has the answer to all our needs and is the guidebook for our life and the most important book there is.
 Why then don’t we teach it to our kids?

-We teach them other things – why not help them memorize God’s Word?!
+We teach kids other things – why not help them memorize God’s Word?!

 Here are some tips for helping your kids memorize Scripture:

-1. Decide what verse/passage you’re going to teach them.
+1. Decide what Bible verse/passage you want your child to memorize.

 Your kids may not be very interested in learning verses at all.
 That makes it harder because they have no desire.
 However, I’ve found that my kids don’t complain since they know it’s going to be a regular thing.
 It’s just something we do every day without question.
 I say it’s Bible time, and they come.
 There are some times, of course, when they’re more interested than others.